DannyFung97/near-mons/README.md

       function getCreatureIdsByOwner(owner: string): Array<string>

-   Procreate a new creature using two parent creatures.
+   Procreate a new creature using two parent creatures while referencing them by ids.

-      export function procreateCreature(a: Creature, b: Creature): Creature
+      export function procreateCreature(a_id: string, b_id: string): Creature

-   Generate a new creature, this is primarily a helperfunction to procreateCreature.
+   Generate a new creature, this is primarily a helper function to procreateCreature().
 In here, a new creature object is created, assigned a random ID, and set to an owner.

       function generateCreatureObject(
          id: string,